Alphabetical Plant Listing

 However, the luscious blooms of most camellias bear no scent.

-• A number of camellia species have a desirable fragrance, but lack desirable size, color and flower form.
+• A number of camellia species have a desirable fragrance but lack desirable size, color, and flower form.
 To name a few, Camellia dubia, Camellia euphlebia, Camellia forrestii, Camellia fraterna, Camellia furfuracea, Camellia gracilipes, Camellia grijsii, Camellia handelii, Camellia henryana, Camellia kissi, Camellia lutchuensis, Camellia melliana, Camellia miyagii, Camellia nemotodea, Camellia nitidissima, Camellia oleifra, Camellia salcifollia, Camellia synaptica, Camellia tsaii, Camellia yuhsiensis and Camellia yunnanensis.

-• Many Camellia sasanquas emit some fragrance too, and reward us with some of the loveliest fall flowers, graceful in form and tender in color.
+• Many Camellia sasanqua emit some fragrance, too, and reward us with some of the loveliest fall flowers, graceful in form and tender in color.
 As summer fades and the leaves begin to turn, these camellias open, with aplomb, the camellia season.
 The flowers, mostly single or semi-double, are not quite as large and showy as those of Camellia japonica, but they are born in great profusion.
 Never bigger than 3-4 in.
 (7-10 cm), the scented blooms feature fluted, ruffled petals and range from white through to deep pink.
-Each flower only lasts a couple of days before it drops its petals which makes them ill-suited for cutting.
-The elegant and open habit of these camellias allows them to blend beautifully with other shrubs, without dominating the way the larger leaved, denser growing camellia Japonica do.
+Each flower only lasts a couple of days before it drops its petals, which makes them ill-suited for cutting.
+The elegant and open habit of these camellias allows them to blend beautifully with other shrubs without dominating the way the larger leaved, denser growing camellia Japonica do.

-Here is a selection of fragrant camellias that could become the highlight of your fall, winter or spring garden!
+Here is a selection of fragrant camellias that could become the highlight of your fall, winter, or spring garden!

 Guide Information